DraconDev/tiles/MASTER_PLAN.md

 *   **Integration:** Demon can "read" docs via Source to fix code in Tiles.

 ### Phase 5: The "Trojan Horse"
-*   **Extension:** Build a lightweight VS Code extension that pipes the Demon TUI into the integrated terminal.
+*   **Extension:** Build a lightweight VS Code extension that pipes the Demon TUI into the integrated terminal (Using TTY fallback).